 And the whole combiner thing?
 The franchise never really goes in to what happens when a gestaltmate dies.
 When part of their freaking spark is just... extinguished.
 Gone.
 Just like that.

-A lot of transformers had oddball personality quirks, mental disorders, or were just plan nuts according to their tech spec profiles.
+A lot of Transformers had oddball personality quirks, mental disorders, or were just plan nuts according to their tech spec profiles.
 Seems a little odd so many of them would be neurotic?
 Remember most of them have been fighting for millions of years in a war with not end in sight.
 They've seen untold death and destruction.
-Yeah, no wonder so many transformers have mental issues.
+No wonder so many Transformers have mental issues.

-The hate plague episode(s) should be put into account we see transformers vs transformers fighting each other regardless of their side.
+The hate plague episode(s) should be put into account we see Transformers vs Transformers fighting each other regardless of their side.
 And the plague later infects humans world wide.
 The infected individual will attack just about anyone in arms reach.
-So we can imagine humans killing each other in the millions, or worst transformers blasting and possibly stomping on Puny Earthlings with their weapons and feet.
+So we can imagine humans killing each other in the millions, or worse, Transformers blasting and possibly stomping on Puny Earthlings with their weapons and feet.